JeriChopper/LutemonApp/README.md

 # LutemonApp
-Lutemon App is a game where you are able to create Lutemons and train them and fight against other Lutemons.
+Lutemon App is a Android Studio game where you are able to create Lutemons and train them and fight against other Lutemons.

 I am fully responsible for the creation of this app.
 No other contributors.